etc1290/Stembase/log.md

 		-- finished
 	# Changed
 	1. Rewrite event to customevent to handle complicated data -- finished
+	# Fixed
+	1. Fix the bug that all submenu functions of contextmenu are passive -- finished
 ---
 	## 2023.05.04		version 0.5.8.1